The glassy random laser: replica symmetry breaking in the intensity fluctuations of emission spectra

-defined in $[0,1]$, is the model equivalent of the IFO with the prescription that $P(q_{\sfa \sfb}= q)$ \emph{corresponds to} $P(\mathcal{C}_{\sfa \sfb} = |q| )$.
-In the following we show that, similar to the order parameters matrices $Q_{\sfa\sfb}$ and $R_{\sfa\sfb}$, the matrix $\mathcal{C}_{\sfa \sfb}$ also show RSB.
-We stress that this analysis was not possible in non-linear $XY$ models with quenched amplitudes considered in previous works \cite{AngelaniZamponiPRL,ContiLeuzziPRL09} because there the intensities of the modes are \emph{quenched} during the mode evolution.
+is the parameter of global coherence (cf. Methods).
+According to equation (\ref{eq:C_Q2}), if a RSB occurs in the standard overlap $Q_{\sfa\sfb}$ it propagates with the same structure to the IFO $\mathcal{C}_{\sfa\sfb}$.
+We, thus, have a theoretical well funded tool to detect RSB in experimental data.
+We stress that this analysis could have not been possible in $XY$ models with quenched amplitudes considered in previous works \cite{Angetal06,Angetal06b,Leuetal09} because there the intensities of the modes are kept fixed during the mode dynamics.

+In equation (\ref{eq:C_Q2}) we have considered the most general case in which a high pumping regime can display both a global coherence ($m\neq 0$) and a multi-state non-trivial structure for the amplitude configurations ($Q_{\sfa\sfb}\neq 0$).
+This mixing physically occurs for a degree of disorder $R_J$ next to the tolerance value beyond which standard mode locking (SML) breaks down, leaving place to random lasing.
+This is displayed in the phase diagrams in the central panels of the triptych figures \ref{fig:triptych1} and \ref{fig:triptych04}, as the boundary lines between SML ($m\neq 0$) and purely random laser ($m=0$ but $Q_{\sfa\sfb}\neq 0$) at large ${\mathcal P}$.

+The low pumping regime is replica symmetric for any $R_J$, with $m=0$ and $Q_{\sfa\sfb}=0$ for $\sfa\neq\sfb$ \cite{Antetal14}, implying a Dirac delta probability $P(\mathcal{C})$, peaked in zero, both in the incoherent wave (IW) and in the phase locking wave (PLW) in figures 1 and 2 (cf. also Methods).

+{\sffamily \bfseries Replica Symmetric standard mode-locking laser.} For no or weak disorder at high pumping $\mathcal{P}$, i.e., for a standard mode-locking laser in an ordered cavity \cite{Haus00,Gordon02}, for every $\sfa\neq \sfb$ the relationship $ Q_{\sfa\sfb} = \pm m^2 / 2$, with $m \neq 0$, holds between the overlap and the (replica independent) global coherence parameter.
+In other words, the ordered laser regime is replica symmetric, as well, and the $P(\mathcal{C})$ is a Dirac delta function in zero, once again.
+Remarkably, then, though in terms of the parameter $m$ the standard mode locked regime is clearly different from the fluorescence regime, and so is $P(Q)$, cf. left panels \textit{$a-d$} of figures (\ref{fig:triptych1},\ref{fig:triptych04}) and Refs. \cite{Antetal14,AntCriLeu14c}, {\em the IFO distribution does not change below and above the standard mode-locking transition}.
+This has been observed in preliminary measurements on a Q-switched pulsed Nd-Yag standard laser in Ref. \cite{Ghofraniha15}.
+Indeed, the overlap of the model in equation (\ref{eq:prescription}) is between local fluctuations of intensity on different replicas, so a global ordering is invariably taken away (cf. Methods).

+{\sffamily \bfseries Onset of RSB across the random laser transition.} For strong disorder, when the pumping increases above threshold, $\mathcal{P}>\mathcal{P}_c$, the replica symmetry is broken and the distribution of $\mathcal{C}_{\sfa\sfb}$ becomes nontrivial, cf. panels \textit{f, g, h} in figures \ref{fig:triptych1} and \ref{fig:triptych04}.

+{\sffamily \bfseries Phase Diagrams and Overlap Distributions.} Several scenarios are possible at the lasing transitions, exemplified in the paradigmatic cases of figures \ref{fig:triptych1} and \ref{fig:triptych04}.
+In figure \ref{fig:triptych1} we show the phase diagram and the behavior of the Parisi overlap distribution $P(Q)$ and its relative symmetrized IFO distribution $P(\mathcal C)$ in a closed cavity ($\alpha=1$) where linear dumping is absent.
+In figure \ref{fig:triptych04} the behavior of $P(Q)$ and $P(\mathcal C)$ is shown across the laser threshold in an open cavity ($\alpha=0.4 < 1$), where the linear dumping is competing with non-linearity.
+In both the closed and the open cavity scenarios we illustrate two different critical regimes: the onset of standard mode locking at low disorder and the transition to random lasing for large $R_J$.